eliranwong/toolmate/package/toolmate/docs/Install ToolMate.md

 > pip install --upgrade toolmate_android

+Remarks: In the first run, `Toolmate AI` automatically creates a directory `~/toolmate`, where user content is stored.
+Therefore, it is not recommended to install `Toolmate AI` in `~/toolmate`.

 ## Optional Modules

 `gui` install additional GUI library for running gui system tray and experimental desktop assistant